These days, protein shakes are mainstream, and everyone from young women to elderly men uses them.

 However, this doesn’t mean they are a healthy choice.
 In reality, mass gainers are little more than protein shakes with the addition of cheap carbs for calories.

 Getting protein from real food would be a much healthier—and more satisfying—way to gain weight.

 Not every supplement is made the same way.

 While some are nothing other than 100% pure whey, others are a combination of protein, vegetable oils, and artificial colors, flavors and sweeteners.

-Here are 5 of the most natural protein powders available, with a choice for all tastes and budgets;
+Here are five pure protein powders, with an option for all tastes and budgets;

 1. PURE Whey Grass Fed Whey Protein